Linear Recursion: Towards a Minimal Universal Type System

-$\Lrec$ can be seen as a more compact version of \LLCIm where the recursor can perform both bounded iteration or minimisation.
-Note that, in recursion theory, the minimiser cannot replace bounded iteration as we now show. \begin{lemma} For any function $f(x_1,\dots, x_n)$, $n\geq 0$, defined from the initial functions ($\textsf{0}$, $\textsf{S}$ and projections) and composition, without using the primitive recursive scheme, there is a constant $k$ such that $f(x_1,x_2,\dots,x_n) = x_i + k$ or $f(x_1,x_2,\dots,x_n) = k$. \end{lemma}
+\LLCIm is a minimal universal system in the sense that the subsystems obtained by taking out $\mathsf{iter}$ and $\mu$, respectively, are not universal.
+Note that the subsystem without $\mu$ corresponds to \LLCI and is therefore strongly normalising.
+Also note that, the minimiser cannot replace bounded iteration, either in recursion theory or in the typed $\lambda$-calculus, as we now show. \paragraph{Partial Recursive Functions without Bounded Iteration} \begin{lemma} For any function $f(x_1,\dots, x_m)$, $m\geq 0$, defined from the initial functions ($\textsf{0}$, $\textsf{S}$ and projections) and composition, without using the primitive recursive scheme, there is a constant $k$ such that, $f(n_1,n_2,\dots,n_m) = n_i + k$ or $f(n_1,n_2,\dots,n_m) = k$, for any given arguments $n_1,\dots,n_m \in \mathbb{N}$. \end{lemma}